This map is interactive. You can zoom, move it around and even drag the yellow man icon to show a street view.

 Distance: 116 miles

-Calling All Petrol Heads!
-You are in for a treat in Bowling Green as it's the home to the Corvette Assembly Plant and National Corvette Museum.
+Bowling Green is the home to the Corvette Assembly Plant and National Corvette Museum.
 Stroll around the museum and view the 70 Corvettes on show.
 You'll see classics in mint condition, one-of-a-kind prototypes that never went onto production, racetrack champions, and modern-day wonders of engineering and design.

 Distance: 66 miles